 - PanMan theme song: PanMan Jingle

-I created this site to introduce people who have never heard a Steel Pan or Steel Drum to its unique sound.
+I created this site to introduce people who have never heard a Steel Pan to its unique sound.

 My name is Tarquin, “an I is ah Trini and ah Canadian”.
 I live in Canada and work in the Entertainment Industry, the tools we use can be found in 2D and 3D software packages.
 When I was a student one of my assignments was to create a 3D character; I created Panman.
-I conceived ‘PanMan’ to pay homage to Trinidad Carnival and specifically to the Steel Pan and Winston ‘Spree’ Simon, one of the creators of the Steel Pan.
+I conceived ‘PanMan’ to pay homage to Trinidad and Tobago Carnival and specifically, the creators of the Steel Pan.